Skip to Content

 Tuesday, November 18, 2025 from 7:00 pm to 8:00 pm

-You’re invited to the 2025 Herzberg Lecture featuring Dr. Prosenjit Bose from Carleton’s School of Computer Science.
+Join us for the 2025 Herzberg Lecture, where Dr. Prosenjit Bose from Carleton’s School of Computer Science will explore a fascinating question:

-Imagine a map with dots marking the location of clinics, cell towers, or fire stations.
+Imagine a bunch of dots on a map marking the location of clinics, cell towers, or fire stations.
 Which homes should each clinic serve?
 Where should we place the next cell tower to close coverage gaps?
 Where should a fire station go to serve the most people or shorten response times?

 At this year’s Herzberg Lecture, Dr. Bose will explore two geometric concepts, Voronoi diagrams and Delaunay triangulations, which reveal hidden structure in a bunch of scattered dots and help provide answers to questions like these.

-These concepts have many applications, such as city planning, computer graphics, chemistry, and biology.
-In this, Dr. Bose will introduce these two concepts, reveal some of their key properties and highlight a few applications.
+These concepts have many applications, such as in city planning, computer graphics, chemistry, and biology.
+In this talk, Dr. Bose will introduce these two concepts, reveal some of their key properties and highlight a few applications.

 The Herzberg Lecture is held annually in honour of Gerhard Herzberg, former Chancellor of Carleton University and recipient of the 1971 Nobel Prize in Chemistry.
 The series highlights the connection between science and society, exploring ideas that shape our understanding of the world.